masumsoft/express-cassandra/docs/index.md

-# Welcome to Express Cassandra
+# Overview

-Express-Cassandra is an advanced Cassandra ORM for NodeJS.
+Express-Cassandra is a Cassandra ORM/ODM for NodeJS.
 No more hassling with raw cql queries from your nodejs web frameworks.
-Express-Cassandra automatically loads your models and provides you with object oriented mapping to your cassandra tables like a standard ORM.
-It's framework independent nature allows you to use it with many popular nodejs frameworks with ease.
+Express-Cassandra automatically loads your models and provides you with object oriented mapping to your cassandra tables like a standard ORM/ODM.
+It's decoupled nature allows you to use it with many popular node frameworks without much hassle.

 * supports the latest cassandra 3.x releases
 * most of the bleeding edge cassandra features are supported